 The rooms are stylish, with beautiful traditional Chinese décor, and the view of the lake from the 5th-floor restaurant is mesmerising.
 A very affordable luxury experience!

 Where to Stay in Yangshuo – After Your River Cruise

 The fabulous 21-room Moondance Hotel is a short drive from the city and moments from the Moon Water Cave, Jinshui Cave and Moon Hill.
-With dramatic river and mountain views, super helpful staff and excellent food, this is truly a place to relax.
+This is truly a place to relax, with dramatic river and mountain views, super helpful staff and excellent food,

 It’s also the perfect base for more adventurous activities in the region including rafting, ziplining, cycling, and hiking in the karst mountains and paddy fields.
 Expect to feel pampered – it’s a bit like heaven on earth!

 I hope this post inspires you to visit the South of China and to try a river cruise in Guilin.
 Let me know in the comments if you’ve been to Guilin, are planning to go, or maybe you’ve been to Yangshuo?
 Did you take a Guilin River Tour?
 I’d love to hear your highlights.